 Okay... here we go.
 Boring but important.
 We were going to try to pretty it up a bit... but really, are you bothered?
 There is a kind of dumb bravery to this.
 Read on.
 We salute you... and we'll be waiting for you... in The Goose & Gallows probably.

-The Dungeon is not suitable for people of a nervous disposition or children under the age of 10: entry is at the discretion of the parent/guardian.
+The Dungeon is not suitable for people of a nervous disposition or children under the age of 8: entry is at the discretion of the parent/guardian.
 Children under 16 must be accompanied by an adult 18 or older.
+Children under the age of 5 are not permitted to enter The York Dungeon.
 The Dungeons reserve the right to refuse entry without explanation.
 Tickets are not to be used in conjunction with any other offer, promotion, voucher or exchanged for cash.
 Ticket only redeemable at the attraction stated.
 The Dungeons reserve the right to alter, close or remove details/exhibits without prior notice for technical, operational or other reasons, and that no refunds can be given in these circumstances.
 The shows contain flashing and strobe lighting effects, which may not be suitable for persons who have photo-sensitive epilepsy.
 Please be aware of this factor for The Curse of The Witch show in particular.